-The user may view each channel in turn by pressing the "P" button.
+The user may view each channel in turn by pressing the P button.
 After 30 seconds the display will return to the highest temperature reading.

-Alarm Relays
+6 Alarm Relays

 The PM4 is provided with 1 alarm relay.
-An optional totally independent second and third alarm relay may also be provided.
-These are designated R 1, R2 and R3.
+An optional totally independent 2nd alarm relay may also be provided (up to 7 relays are available on selected models).
+These are designated # 1 and #2.
 Each alarm has the following parameters which may be set by the user: